Samar Alzeiny was hysterical, screaming so much that the neighbours rushed around to check she wasn’t being attacked.

 I could not hear what was being said.
 The conversation began again by text [figure 5], and then I received an audio file.

 At that point the immigration minister’s press spokesperson called me I’d been leaving messages and emailing for more than 24 hours.

 I asked him about guards entering the compound.

 He had no comment.
 He suggested he send through a statement from earlier in the day, which he did, and .

 I asked whether there would be an updated statement in the light on the developing situation over the afternoon.
 He said “possibly”.
 But, on Monday, nothing further came through.

 I sent the government statement to my Iranian contact on WhatsApp.
-"They are layer" he said [video above].
-I think he meant "liar".
+“They are layer” he said .
+I think he meant “liar”.

 Over the course of Monday evening, further messages and audio files came through.

 A series of those purported of the voice of a Sudanese refugee, claiming that over the course of the afternoon detainees were “beaten, one by one” by guards and police and that 58 people were taken away – apparently to the “really awful Lorengau prison”, “without lawyers”.

 The detainee speaking in the audio file says Papua New Guinea is a country that is “not safe” worse than the countries the asylum seekers fled.